SpeciesFileGroup/taxonworks_doc/manuals/BASIC_ARTICLE_PARSING.md

 Only one record of a given type on the binboard can be defaulted to at a time, clicking a second record moves the red check to that record.

 #### Attaching a pdf
-_This assumes you completed the search above and are in the `Browse sources` task._
+_This assumes you completed the search above and are in the `Find sources`, although you can attach and do similar checks anywhere the radial annotator for the source is present._

 * If you are tracking Pdfs (this is a private research project, pdfs are not shared outside your research) then check to see if a Pdf is loaded by looking for the `Pdf` link in the `Documents` column.

 If there is no Pdf link you can add it to the Pdf.
+This functionality is available anywhere you see the Source and its associated Radial annotator.

-* Navigate to the Source `Show` page by right clicking on the row and selecting `Show`, or, alternatively just double left click on the row.
-Both methods get you to the same place.
+* In `Find sources` you can see the annotator (blue circle with catapillar-like white pie sections) under the `Annotate` column.
-* In the top right click the `Radial annotator button` (blue circle with catapillar-like white pie sections).
+* Click the corresponding Radial annotator icon.
 * Click `Documentation`
 * Position your browser so that you can see your filesystem in one window, and the browser window with the open form in another
 * Click on your pdf, and drag it to the box that says `Drop documents here`

 Your pdf will automatically load.
 A successfull load is confirmed with a row below the window that re-lists the citation of the source.
 It has a red trash can beside it.
 Clicking the trash can will prompt you to destroy the *pdf* (not the source).
 * Close the annotator window by clicking on the gray `x` (top right) or anywhere towards the margins of your screen.
 * Open the `Pinboard` slidout
 * Mouse over the hamburger menu